rhjdjong/PythonMatters/_posts/2019-11-18-Everything-is-an-object-part-1-identity.md

 assign to us (I have a name, I have a social security number), to name just a few of the possibilities.

-### Identity
+While working on this post, I constantly encountered things that I wanted to include.
+As a consequence, the original blog post was becoming way too big, at least for my taste.
+I therefore decided to split this in three separate blog posts, to keep the size of the individual articles manageable.

-As mentioned before, the subject of this post is the object's identity.
+This post deals mainly with an object's identity.
+Other posts will deal with an object's type, and an object's value.

+## Object Identity

-The identity of an object is like a social security number: it is a bookkeeping device used by the Python runtime to uniquely identify each object that exists.
+The identity of an object is like a social security number: it is assigned and managed by the Python runtime, and it is essentially a bookkeeping device used by the runtime to identify and keep track of each object that exists.

 The identity of an object is time-wise unique.
 It is set when the object is created, and it never changes during the object’s lifetime.
-That means that at any given moment in time, there can never be two different Python objects with the same identity.
+That means that at any specific moment in time, there can never be two different Python objects with the same identity.
 But the object’s identity can be re-used after the object is garbage-collected, hence time-wise unique.